Anni Dewani murder: Timeline of events for Shrien Dewani

 Tongo says he spoke to a friend about arranging a hitman and was put in touch with Mr Mngeni and Mr Qwabe.
 He is jailed for 18 years for his part in the killing.

 Mr Dewani's family describe the allegations as "totally ludicrous".

 Mr Dewani is arrested at the request of the South African authorities on suspicion of conspiracy to murder.

 The South African justice department says it will initiate full extradition proceedings when it receives further documentation from prosecutors.

+Mr Dewani later appears at City of Westminster Magistrates' Court.
 He says he will not consent to being extradited.

 Mrs Dewani's uncle, Ashok Hindocha, appeals for Mr Dewani not to resist extradition to South Africa.

 Mr Dewani's solicitor tells the City of Westminster Magistrates' Court his client is suffering from an acute stress disorder and extradition proceedings are adjourned.

 Belmarsh Magistrates' Court hears that Mr Dewani had taken a cocktail of 46 pills including diazepam, which was prescribed to counter anxiety and help him sleep.